In advice journeys, trust is built through small, repeatable moments - including how you request, send, and handle sensitive information.

 "It enhances the client experience early on.
 You might be a small business, but it shows you take data security seriously - and it gives a more professional image from the outset."

-This keeps the process contained within email while still applying a secure envelope to the exchange.
+This keeps the process contained within email while still applying a secure envelope to the exchange, in line with ICO guidance on encryption for protecting personal data.

 Security Alerts That Support Good Judgement